 Logging qualifies as another high-risk occupation.
 Several factors such as high altitude, heavy machinery, and working with large, movable objects all contribute to a high number of deaths.
 Loggers often work in isolated areas lifting heavy items without medical attention nearby.
 Loggers have a 27% greater incidence of death within their occupation and 100-150 deaths occur in the logging industry each year.
 The average salary for loggers is approximately $32,870 per year.

 OSHA standards strictly regulate the logging industry.
 That’s why you will find that employers in this area of work will require their employees to be OSHA 30 certified before allowing them to start work.
 This is because any logging death will be fully investigated to ensure that the logging operation abides by all OSHA standards and regulations.
 Family members of the death of a loved one have a right to make a formal complaint against the logging company and OSHA due to negligence.
 Monetary reimbursement for lost and future wages is obtainable, depending on the outcome of the investigation.

-Death before retirement will allow the spouse to receive an annuity if the employee reached a sufficient age and performed enough service for retirement benefits.
-The annuity will depend on the size of the pension the worker would have received had they opted for early retirement.
-Again, with other hazardous occupations, there are death benefits in addition to annuities.
-Both pension plans and death benefits are enforced by the Employee Retirement Income Security Act of 1974.
+If an employee passes away before retirement, the surviving spouse may be eligible for an annuity based on the employee’s age and years of service towards retirement benefits.
+The annuity amount is determined by the pension size they would have received if they had chosen early retirement.
+Additionally, hazardous occupations often provide death benefits alongside annuities.
+Both pension plans and death benefits are governed by the Employee Retirement Income Security Act of 1974.

-More common hazardous occupations include airline pilots, farmers and ranchers, roofers, and truck drivers.
-Fortunately, there are laws that will assist the family of deceased workers in most cases.
-An excellent resource to find more information and remedies is the Bureau of Labor and Statistics.
+Common hazardous occupations include airline pilots, farmers, ranchers, roofers, and truck drivers.
+Thankfully, there are laws in place to support the families of deceased workers in the majority of cases.
+The Bureau of Labor and Statistics is an excellent resource for finding more information and remedies.